↑

 The Glowforge Web App is pretty simple to use.
 I don’t ever use it for design, though.

-• They do have a number of free projects, but the majority you either have to pay for or you can gain access to with their monthly subscription.
+- They have several free projects, but the majority are paid for or accessible with a monthly subscription.

-• You really need a desktop or laptop computer when you are using your Glowforge.
+- It would be best to have a desktop or laptop computer when using your Glowforge.

 Design Space is:

-• Their premium subscription – Cricut Access – is affordable and nice for people who aren’t comfortable creating their own designs or uploading them to Design Space.
+- Their premium subscription – Cricut Access – is affordable and nice for people who aren’t comfortable creating their designs or uploading them to Design Space.

 File types

-You can cut a filed variety of image files with both machines:
+You can cut a variety of image files with both machines:

 Glowforge File Formats: